ysdragon/StreamBot/README.md

 # StreamBot

-This is a Discord selfbot that allows streaming movies, videos, and streams from YouTube and direct links to a Discord voice channel.
+This is a Discord selfbot that allows streaming movies, videos, and streams from YouTube/Tiktok and direct links to a Discord voice channel.

 ## 🧐Features